M8 — Type metadata system

 • packages/tu-xing/src/components/*.tu (every Props type)

-Done in the same commit as the parser change so nothing’s left in type X = … form after.
+Done in the same commit as the parser change so no object-shape alias is left in type X = { … } form after.

 5. Performance considerations